Search Results for

 Edit attribute claim

-To edit attribute claim, first, click on Edit button to open Edit Attribute Claim dialog
+To edit an attribute claim, first click the Edit button to open the Edit Attribute Claim dialog.

 idpsync_17